tmcelroy2202/x280-hdmi-audio-fix/README.md

 - HDMI ports are exposed on card1 (not card0)
 - The Intel audio controller is alsa_card.pci-0000_00_1f.3
 - HDMI audio requires switching PipeWire/PulseAudio profiles

+Works with PipeWire + WirePlumber
+Tested on Lenovo ThinkPad X280 with Intel UHD Graphics 620 may work on other laptops — adjust 'DRM_CARD' and 'CARD_NAME' in the script if needed

 ## Installation